synshop/rtfm/docs/users/Equipment/Consew 230 Industrial Sewing Machine.md

 Seat the thread between the plates, and feed up through the hole.

 The bobbin for this machine is underneath the table.
-If you open the bobbin cover, it willb
+If you open the bobbin cover, it will be easier to see your fingers and not have to stick your head under the desk to get the bobbin carrier out
 ![Open bobbin cover](.images/230IndustrialMachine/230machine_bobbin_1.jpg)
 ![Retrieve the bobbin](.images/230IndustrialMachine/230machine_bobbin_2.jpg)

+Once the bobbin carrier is out, remove the bobbin.
+One the bobbin winder, there is a level

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODc2MzE5MzUwLC0xNTc4Njg2NTY4LDg5Nj
-kzMDM2MSwtMTczNzg0NTgxMF19
+eyJoaXN0b3J5IjpbLTE3MTQ0NDIwNjEsLTE1Nzg2ODY1NjgsOD
+k2OTMwMzYxLC0xNzM3ODQ1ODEwXX0=
 -->